Dantusaikamal/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-A simple recommendation system to recommend movies from a CSV file.
+A content-based recommendation system trained from over 50,000 movies.

+Steps included:
-We're importing data through a CSV file, converting the textual data into tokens , removing stop words, converting tokens into vectors, then using cosine similarity to get a list of similarities, then use a function to slice the list and get the list of highest recommended movies :)
+- Importing data through a CSV file,
+- Converting the textual data into tokens,
+- Removing stop words, converting tokens into vectors,
+- Using cosine similarity to get a list of similarities,
+- Then use a function to slice the list and get the list of highest recommended movies :)